HOUSING & LIVING

 General housing information

 The program does not provide housing.
 To make your journey easier, though, we will be making reservations at one or two hotels within reasonable distance of each university, and we expect to make arrangements for dormitory rooms at Nagoya University as well.
-We anticipate that most program participants will stay at these hotels.
+We anticipate that most program participants will stay at these hotels or dorms.
 These accommodations have been selected based on location and price.
 You will have the option of selecting one of these accommodations or making your own arrangements.
 If you choose one of the options arranged through the program, payment will ultimately be made directly to the accommodation provider.
-We anticipate posting more information about the specific hotel options and reservation details in the mid to late Spring, at which point program participants can confirm their intentions about staying in these accommodations.
+We anticipate sharing more information about the specific hotel options and reservation details in the late Spring to early Summer via email, at which point program participants can confirm their intentions about staying in these accommodations.

 Housing in Seoul, South Korea (14 nights)